IN PICTURES: This is how all 28 primary schools in the Scarborough area were last rated by Ofsted

 Published 10th Jan 2023, 16:13 BST

-Parents across the borough are deciding where to apply for a place for their children to start at school in September, so we have taken a look at how the primary schools in Scarborough and the surrounding area were rated at their last Ofsted inspection.
+Earlier this year, parents across the borough decided where to apply for a place for their children to start at school in September, which have now been confirmed.
+We have taken a look at how the primary schools in Scarborough and the surrounding area were rated at their last Ofsted inspection.

 Page 1 of 7